scmacdon/AWSBlog/README.md

-# Creating an AWS Blog Application using Spring Boot and DynamoDB
+# Submitting data to an Amazon DynamoDB table using the Enhanced Client within a Spring Boot application

-You can develop a fully functioning blog application by using AWS Services (Amazon DynamoDB, Amazon S3, and AWS Elastic Beanstalk) and Spring Boot.
-This application uses AWS Java APIs to insert and retrieve data from a DynamoDB table and then Spring Boot APIs to build a model, view and controllers.
-To query data from the DynamoDB table, you use a <code>com.amazonaws.services.dynamodbv2.AmazonDynamoDB</code> instance that belongs to the DynamoDB Java API.
-This API supports both inserting and querying operations.
+You can develop a fully functioning data submission application by using AWS Services (Amazon DynamoDB and AWS Elastic Beanstalk) and Spring Boot.
+This application uses the DynamoDB Enhanced Client (**software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient**) s to submit data to a DynamoDB table.
+This application also uses Spring Boot APIs to build a model, view and controllers.

+The DynamoDB Enhanced client lets you map your client-side classes to Amazon DynamoDB tables.
+To use DynamoDB Enhanced Client, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code.
+The DynamoDB Enhanced Client class enables you to access your tables; perform various create, read, update, and delete (CRUD) operations; and execute queries.

-Note: For more information about Spring Boot, see https://spring.io/projects/spring-boot.
+Note: For more information about the DynamoDB Enhanced client, see <X-REF TO Java 2 DEV Guide>.

 The following illustration shows the application that is developed by following this document.